Egg Masala gravy

 Preparing the Gravy:

-- Transfer to a bowl and keep it aside.
-Add the roughly chopped onions, salt and green chilli to the same oil and saute until translucent.
+- Add the roughly chopped onions, salt and green chilli to the same oil and saute until translucent.

-- Cool and grind them (cashews, onions and green chilli) to a fine paste by adding a few tablespoons of water.
+- Cool and grind them along with the soaked cashews to a fine paste by adding a few tablespoons of water.
 Keep them aside.

 - Heat oil in a pan over medium heat.
 Add the ginger-garlic paste.
 Sauté for another 2-3 minutes until the raw smell disappears.